johnpaulett/python-hl7/docs/index.rst

 HL7 is a communication protocol and message format for health care data.
 It is the de-facto standard for transmitting data between clinical information systems and between clinical devices.
-The version 2.x series, which is often is a pipe delimited format is currently the most widely accepted version of HL7 (there is an alternative XML-based format).
+The version 2.x series, which is often in a pipe delimited format, is currently the most widely accepted version of HL7 (there is an alternative XML-based format).